 July 18, 2016, marked the day we lost our brother, friend, a leader, activist, and steadfast warrior for social justice and LGBTQ equality.
 In his life, he touched countless souls with his fierce intellect, and abundant sense of humor,

-Jeffrey's story, the focus of the upcoming documentary “America You Kill Me” , due out this autumn, was a man of many facets.
+Jeffrey's story, the focus of the upcoming documentary “America You Kill Me” , in 2022, was a man of many facets.

 Although his awareness as a gay person began when he was very young it was a pivotal moment that changed him into a fierce warrior for LGBTQ civil rights and protections in America.

 In 1984 his partner, Michael, was shot to death outside a Detroit gay bar, prompting Montgomery to engage in LGBTQ advocacy.
 He started work on LGBTQ anti-violence issues upon learning that the police were not spending many resources on solving the murder, "just another gay killing".